 Greater Manchester’s Busiest A&E

-In the last month over 12,000 patients have been to Bolton’s A&E for help.
+Each month thousands of patients use Bolton’s Emergency Department for help.
 Sadly, with waiting times to be seen by a doctor regularly in excess of four hours.

 THREE ADDITIONAL WARDS NEEDED

-The Trust usually opens an extra ward during the winter months but three additional wards are currently open and have been since last winter.
+The Trust usually opens an extra ward during the winter months but at least three additional wards are currently open and have been since last winter.

 MANY ATTENDING DON’T NEED TO BE THERE!

-Around 15% of Bolton’s A&E attendances are people attending between 4pm and midnight, with many not requiring treatment or admitting to hospital.
+Around 15% of Bolton’s Emergency Department attendances are people attending between 4pm and midnight, with many not requiring treatment or admitting to hospital.

 LET’S AVOID UNNECESSARY DELAYS!

-To support patients with minor ailments, people who continue to visit A&E when they don’t need to, will be redirected to the most appropriate services.
+To support patients with minor ailments, people who continue to visit the Emergency Department when they don’t need to will be redirected to the most appropriate service.

-Accident & Emergency services are for serious and life-threatening situations only.
+Emergency Department services are for serious and life-threatening situations only.

-If you go to A&E with minor health problems then you are taking the place of someone who could really need it and will be redirected to the most appropriate service.
+If you go to the Emergency Department with minor health problems then you are taking the place of someone who could really need it and will be redirected to the most appropriate service.

-A&E is open 24 hours a day for people who need it but if your condition isn’t life-threatening or an emergency then think about talking to your GP.
+The Emergency Department is open 24 hours a day for people who need it but if your condition isn’t life-threatening or an emergency then think about talking to your GP, contacting 111 or speaking with a pharmacist.

-If your complaint isn’t an emergency or life-threatening, think about talking to your GP
+If your complaint isn’t an emergency or life-threatening, think about talking to your GP, contacting NHS 111 or speaking with a pharmacist.

-Your local GP practice is working differently, but they are very much still here for you!
+Your local GP practice is working hard to cope with this and deliver services - they are very much here for you!

 Receptionists are trained to direct you to the most appropriate person and ensure those who need it most, get treated first.
 This could be with either a GP, advanced nurse practitioner, health care assistant, mental health specialist, practice nurse, paramedic or musculoskeletal practitioner (MSK).